kubernetes/community/communication/README.md

 * [Twitter]
 * [Blog]
 * Pose questions and help answer them on [Stack Overflow].

-* [Slack] - sign up
+## Slack

+[Join Slack] - sign up and join channels on topics that interest you, but please read our [Slack Guidelines] before participating.

-To add new channels, contact one of the admins in the #slack-admins channel.
-Our guidelines are [here](/communication/slack-guidelines.md).
+If you want to add a new channel, contact one of the admins in the #slack-admins channel.

-## Issues

-If you have a question about Kubernetes or have a problem using it, please start with the [troubleshooting guide].

-If that doesn't answer your questions, or if you think you found a bug, please [file an issue].

 ## Mailing lists